evanbowman/BPCore-Engine/README.md

 * `ents()`
 Get a table of all entities registered with the engine.
 Normally, you should not need to call this function.
 Entities should be considered a resource belonging to the engine, and the Lua environment will not garbage collect unused entities.
 If you're switching scripts with next_script(), you may sometimes need to ask the engine for its list of entities.
 Otherwise, you should do your best to keep track of entities.
 This function allocates a table, and you should not rely on calling it every frame.

+* `entanim(entity, start_keyframe, length, rate)`
+Animate an entity.
+The engine will cycle through keyframes, until reaching start_keyframe + length.
+The engine will advance one keyframe for every `rate` display() calls.
+As it's very common to create animated effects and then delete them when finished, the `del()` function allows you to delete an entity in the future, when it finishes its animation.

 #### Collisions